BrunoMCBraga/Kernel-Whisperer/Readme.md

 	* Query Key metadata (RegQueryInfoKey)
 	* Query Value (RegQueryValue, RegQueryValueEx)
 	* Open Key (RegOpenKey, RegOpenKeyEx)

+More events will be added to Kernel Whisperer as needed.

 ## How are the tables organized?
 * The database is called Events.